mautic/developer-documentation-new/docs/plugins/continuous-integration.rst

          path: var/logs/

 .. note::
-   Replace ``plugins/HelloWorldBundle`` with the directory where your plugin should be located.
+   Replace ``plugins/HelloWorldBundle`` with the directory of your Plugin.
 The same value should be in ``extra.install-directory-name`` in ``composer.json``.
-   Make sure that your main branch is called `main` and if not, update it in the file.
+   Make sure that you name your default branch `main` and if not, update it in the file.
    Also update the ``matrix`` to set the supported PHP and Mautic versions.
-Also if you want to run the tests on MySql, MariaDB or both.
+Also, if you want to run the tests on MySql, MariaDB, or both.

-Once you paste this file into the ``.github/workflows/tests.yml`` file and replace the ``PLUGIN_DIR`` enviromental variable, you can commit it and push it to GitHub.
-The jobs will be created and you can see them in the Actions tab of your repository.
+Once you paste this file into the ``.github/workflows/tests.yml`` file and replace the ``PLUGIN_DIR`` environmental variable, you can commit it and push it to GitHub.
+GitHub will create the jobs automatically, and you can see them in the Actions tab of your repository.

-It will fail on the missing ``phpunit.xml`` file.
-Create it in the root of your plugin directory and paste the following content:
+At this point, the GitHub Action won't complete due to the missing ``phpunit.xml`` file.
+Create it in the root of your Plugin directory and paste the following content:

 .. code:: xml